Five people dead after attempting English Channel crossing

 “But it just shows we’ve got to stop the boats, we’ve got to stop this illegal trade in human beings.”

-The former prime minister argued that the solution is forcibly removing unauthorised arrivals to Rwanda, with Prime Minister Rishi Sunak’s Bill to get the stalled policy up and running returning to the Commons for crunch votes this week.
+The former prime minister said the solution is forcibly removing unauthorised arrivals to Rwanda, as Prime Minister Rishi Sunak’s Bill to get the stalled policy up and running returns to the Commons for crunch votes this week.

 Labour leader Sir Keir Starmer described the incident as a “tragic loss of life” but disputed the solution, saying on the same programme: “I absolutely agree that we need to stop these Channel crossings.